 - Keep children out of custody

 The multi-agency action plan aims to specifically support the fourth pillar – reduce re-offending.

 The taskforce is particularly concerned about the group of young people who are identified as high-risk and needing a collaborative response.
 The taskforce aims to use the multi-agency action plan to embed processes, practices and protocols to better support these young people.
 The goal is to change the trajectory of young people's offending and improve community safety.

 There is a meaningful focus on addressing and supporting the specific needs of young Aboriginal and/or Torres Strait Islander peoples who are over-represented in the youth justice system.

 Multi-agency collaborative panels

-Youth Justice will work together with other government and non-government agencies to provide intensive case management and holistic support for those young people identified as high risk or requiring a collaborative response through a multi-agency and multi-disciplinary approach.
+Youth Justice will work together with other government and non-government agencies to coordinate service delivery for those young people identified as requiring a collaborative response through a multi-agency and multi-disciplinary approach.

 Multi-agency information sharing

-We must share information between government and non-government organisations to enable the efficient coordination of services to support, rehabilitate and reintegrate children charged with offences.
+We can share information between government and non-government organisations to enable the efficient coordination of services to support, rehabilitate and reintegrate children charged with offences.